 Traditional phone screenings add 7 days to the hiring process.
 Without phone screenings taking up an entire week, the recruiter could have less stressful and more productive workdays.

-Both one-way phone interviews and one-way video interviews are popping up in recruitment trends.
-Still, companies are seeing more benefits in one-way phone interviews.
+Both virtual phone interviews and virtual video interviews are popping up in recruitment trends.
+Still, companies are seeing more benefits in virtual phone interviews.
 This is because video interviews tend to take longer to review, which creates a longer time-to-hire.
 Automated video interviews also diminish the candidate experience when they have to visually record themselves and often hinder a company's diversity and accessibility goals.

 Recruiters also often find video interviews frustrating.
 About 37% of recruiters say that poor internet hinders the interview experience and 25% say that a candidate’s inappropriate attire inhibits the interview.
 More recruitment trends like on-demand interview tools are working to reduce burnout.
 However, noting the recruiter experience with these hiring tools is the most effective way to improve retention.